Daimler CEO says there are no plans to pursue a merger or spin-off

-FRANKFURT (Reuters) - Daimler (DAIGn.DE) has no plans to spin off its trucks division or to pursue a merger with BMW (BMWG.DE) as a way to raise the company’s share price, Chief Executive Ola Kaellenius said on Wednesday.
+FRANKFURT, July 24 (Reuters) - Daimler has no plans to spin off its trucks division or to pursue a merger with BMW as a way to raise the company’s share price, Chief Executive Ola Kaellenius said on Wednesday.

 “There are no plans to change the capital structure of Daimler,” Kaellenius told analysts on a call to discuss second-quarter results.